itsee-birmingham/standalone_collation_editor/docs/index.md

 - **Work** - The work which is distilled from the texts that exist of it
 - **Text** - The version or versions of a work preserved in document

+## Upgrading

+If you are upgrading from an earlier version of the collation editor please follow the guidance in the Upgrading section.
+It is recommended that you upgrade one release version at a time and ensure that each works before upgrading to the next.
+All changes in each version should be listed in the documentation with an indication of whether this will require mandatory changes in any of the supporting code or whether changes are only required to retain existing behaviour.
+New features and configuration options will also be listed in the Upgrade section but for fuller documentation you will also need to see the appropriate configuration documentation.
+The documentation should be linked from the upgrade section.
+If this is not the case then you can easily search the full documentation using the search option in the header.

 ## Acknowledgements

 The software was created by Catherine Smith at the Institute for Textual Scholarship and Electronic Editing (ITSEE) in